Rubus armeniacus

 - Cutting alone is not as effective as digging, but could be effective if repeated over many years.

-- Note that birds may nest in blackberry thickets, if this is occurring on your property take care to conduct removal activities outside of their nesting period.
+- Note that birds may nest in blackberry thickets.
+If this happens on your property, take care to conduct removal activities outside of their nesting period.